-To enable the CRC calculation, the user must program CRC_CTRL[WAS], CRC_GPOLY, necessary parameters for transposition and CRC result inversion in the applicable registers.
-Asserting CRC_CTRL[WAS] enables the programming of the seed value into the CRC_DATA register.
+To enable the CRC calculation, the user must program CRC\CTRL[WAS], CRC\GPOLY,necessary parameters for transposition and CRC result inversion in the applicable registers.
+Asserting CRC\CTRL[WAS] enables the programming of the seed value into the CRC\DATA register.

-After a completed CRC calculation, reasserting CRC_CTRL[WAS] and programming a seed, whether the value is new or a previously used seed value, reinitialize the CRC module for a new CRC computation.
+After a completed CRC calculation, the module can be reinitialized for a new CRC computation by reasserting CRC\CTRL[WAS] and programming a new, or previously used, seed value.
 All other parameters must be set before programming the seed value and subsequent data values.